TopicBotList/apidocs/content/docs/Developer/API/Intro.md

 ---

-Topic API is used for most of it's backend its like a mastermind of our cause!!! and can easily be reached at `api.topiclist..xyz` and for servers at `https://k02hrtapiv5j.topiclist.xyz/`.
+Topic API is used for most of it's backend its like a mastermind of our cause!!! and can easily be reached at `api.topiclist.xyz`.
 Its is basically a API used by Topic to manage it's main Services.

 ## Base URL

-The Base URL that you will be using, to make requests with the API is `api.topiclist.xyz` and for servers at `https://k02hrtapiv5j.topiclist.xyz/`.
+The Base URL that you will be using, to make requests with the API is `api.topiclist.xyz`.

+##  Git Repo

+Here is the github repo for the Topic-List-API- https://github.com/TopicBotList/Topic-List-API